Ralph Whitlock: Author

 Whitlock began writing for local newspapers in 1930 when he spotted a gap in the market, as the local press did not include coverage of his home village.
 Two years later was given a column in the Western Gazette which he continued to write for the next 50 years.
 His local and regional newspaper writing led to further commissions.
 In 1944, Brian Vesey-Fitzgerald, editor of The Field, invited Whitlock to submit a series of articles on farming.
-This resulted in his appointment as farming correspondent, a position he held from 1946 to 1974.
+This resulted in his appointment as a farming correspondent, a position he held from 1946 to 1974.

 Later regular newspaper commissions included columns in the Daily Telegraph and, latterly, the Guardian Weekly.
 Collections of his Guardian Weekly articles were published in two books: Letters from an English Village (1988) and Letters from the English Countryside (1992).

 Whitlock occasionally wrote under the pseudonyms of Edwin Mould (in The Field) and Madge Reynolds (in a column "Madge Reynolds' Diary" in Farm & Country magazine in the 1960s).

 Whitlock's most lasting legacy is his prodigious output of books.
 His first book, Peasant's Heritage (1947), charted his father's experience at farming; much of the book is a narrative devoted to his father's life as a farm labourer.
 Many titles were to follow, including books on species, history and folklore, textbooks, and series of children's books.
 His final title, O Who Will Marry Me?
 A Book of Country Love, was published in February of the year of his death.